 This page serves to explain the adoption procedures we have here at the Georgia House Rabbit Society.
 We ask that you read through our adoption requirements and process before filling out an adoption application.
-We also ask that you visit our Care, Health and Diet section to become familiar with the specific needs of a rabbit and how to keep them healthy and happy.
+We also ask that you visit our Care and Feeding section to become familiar with the specific needs of a rabbit and how to keep them healthy and happy.
 Rabbits can live for 10-14 years, so this is a long term commitment that you are considering.
 If you prefer a shorter commitment time, we have wonderful middle aged bunnies that need homes too.

 Every day we get calls from people who no longer want their rabbit because they purchased them from a pet store or breeder without thinking ahead or taking the time to find out about correct rabbit care, and they are not willing to make the commitment needed for their pet.
 Our rabbits have already been homeless once, and we want this next move to be their forever home.